k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: misspelling (Hidden Dungeon branch)
 - Fix: More theft attack damage tweaks
 - Fix: Allow repair of deteriorated supermaterials
+- Fix: killing quest leader won't flag the quest as complete if they were killed while polymorphed